Get insider access

 Test Limitations

-Although the test methodology improved with CTS 1.2, including setting a minimum contrast ratio, it still doesn't test everything you need to know for HDR performance.
+Although the test methodology improved with CTS 1.2, including setting a minimum contrast ratio, it still doesn't test everything you need for good HDR performance.
 For example, monitors in the Display 500 and 600 tiers must have edge-lit local dimming.
 However, 1.2 doesn't test their performance, as edge-lit local dimming is usually pretty limited and causes blooming around bright objects.
-The DisplayHDR certification is a good baseline for understanding how the monitor performs against the rest of the market.
-Still, it doesn't tell you exactly how well it performs in HDR.
+The DisplayHDR certification is a good baseline for understanding how the monitor performs against the rest of the market, but it doesn't tell you exactly how well it performs in HDR.

 Another thing to note is that their test methodology is different from that of other reviewers, including ours, so some reviewers may not be able to replicate the same results.
 This isn't the end of the world, as what's important is that VESA is testing the monitors using the same standards, but you shouldn't compare our testing results to their requirements.